saulmm/saulmm.github.com/_posts/2015-02-13-A useful stack on android #2, User Interface.md

 In this case for example, a star is shown with a scaling animation and when it ends, an animation of rotation is shown.
 At the same time the shape  of the star is changing to the stick candy shape, and then changes again to its original shape, a star.

-It is noteworthy that to make it possible to show a morphing animation , the data has to contain the __same__ `SVG` commands if not, an exception will be triggered.
+It is noteworthy that to make it possible to show a morphing animation, the data has to contain the __same__ `SVG` commands, if not, an exception will be triggered.

 `avd_star.xml`